-This very strong dog is fit for more experienced dog owners as it typically grows to over 100 lbs (46kg) and lives more than 10 years.
+This very strong dog is fit for more experienced dog owners as it typically grows to over 100 pounds and lives for more than 10 years.
 They don’t do well alone but rather prefer to hang with a pack of humans or other dogs.

 You can’t help but fall for the adorable Akita Newfoundland.
-This dominant mix is quite energetic and even a bit quirky.
+This mutt mix is quite energetic and even a bit quirky.

 They usually love other dogs and are very outdoorsy.
 Owners report that they can be extremely friendly (that’s the Newfoundland blood) or quite independent (the Akita).

-The Akita / German Shepherd mix can be quite serious but make for great companions – they are typically courageous creatures!
-Many owners believe the strength of the German Shepherd and the temperament of the Akita make for an ideal combination.
+The Akita-German-shepherd mix can be quite serious but they make for great companions.
+Many owners believe the strength of the German shepherd and the temperament of the Akita make for an ideal combination.
 But make sure you have a fence as Akita Shepherds tend to be roamers and wanderers.

-Both parent breeds are highly intelligent and tenacious, so you can expect the hybrid to be on par, if not above average when it comes to intelligence.
-The Shepherd Akita mix needs an experienced dog owner to understand this unique canine cross’ needs.
+Both parent breeds are highly intelligent and tenacious, so you can expect this breed combo to be on par, if not above average when it comes to intelligence.
+The Shepherd Akita mix needs an experienced dog owner to understand this unique canines’ needs.

 Japanese and Chinese breeds combine to make this loyal Akita Chow.
-This Akita Chow hybrid will likely be on the bigger side, and isn’t going to be a dog you want to mess with!
-This Akita Chow will likely posses an intimidatingly large bark, and coming from two long-haired parent breeds, you can expect this hybrid to have all the fluff!
+This Akita-Chow combo will likely be on the bigger side, and isn’t going to be a dog you want to mess with!
+This canine combo will likely posses an impressive large bark, and coming from two long-haired parent breeds, you can expect this pooch to have all the fluff!